Health Benefits and Side Effects of Cabbage

 Cabbage is rich in folate and vitamin C, which are important for both mother and baby.
 Consuming it can help reduce the risk of birth defects.
 It also provides fiber, helping with digestion during pregnancy.

-• Provides vitamin K for baby’s bone strength
+- Provides vitamin K for the baby’s bone strength

 Tip: Add lightly steamed cabbage to meals for extra nutrients.